-^{}Recommended courses for those pursuing CPA Licensure.
-Offered in a face-to-face format over a 16-week semester at the Henderson campus.
+\\\Recommended for those pursuing CPA Licensure.
+ACC 531 and ACC 538 are offered in a face-to-face format over a 16-week semester at the Henderson campus.
 Video streaming or asynchronous video access may be available for those not currently taking courses in person at the Henderson campus.